Response to COVID-19

 - How is MKA communicating about COVID-19 to the school community?

-- What are MKA's plans for remote learning during this extended school closure?
+- What are MKA's plans for learning?

 - What basic steps can I take to protect my family?